TreyVanderpool/test_md/readme_how_to.md

         Mode: Basic only
         Request Only
         Valid Values: Key string 1 to 255 characters, no embedded spaces
+        Defines the ending key name to stop processing at.
 Used with the GET and DELETE methods to stop processing of keys when it reaches this key value.
-This defines the ending key name to stop processing at.
 The maximum number of keys deleted in a single request is 1,000 and the max keys read depend on the buffer size and **rows** parameter.

     - zFAM-LastKey: @string_value@
         Optional